stellarweek-winefi1/wine-fi/supabase/functions/README.md

 # Supabase Edge Functions for Wine Tokenization

-This directory contains Supabase Edge Functions that orchestrate the VineFi wine token lifecycle—from preparing a wine lot to distributing token proceeds.
+This directory contains Supabase Edge Functions that orchestrate the Winefy wine token lifecycle—from preparing a wine lot to distributing token proceeds.

 ## Functions